KYC Request Submission workflow

 KYC Request object is a holding object for all the KYC information of an investor.
 KYC Request object can be created with minimum inputs as shown below and you can choose to incrementally update the object.

-Call the create KYC Request API with the following JSON (the minimum required information)
+Call the Create KYC Request API with the following JSON (the minimum required information to create the object)

 {